 The act is making advice and guidance much easier to access through its online contact points on the West Sussex County Council website.

 This should prove to be a valuable resource for people looking into the care process, home carers and what impact this may have on their life.
 It also offers support in locating a suitable care professional in the county with the choice to contact a consultant directly via letter, email telephone or a website form.
 The council will be responsible for ensuring that when the client and their family are searching for providers they will be given more than one option of carers who offer quality services.

-At Comfort Keepers®, our expertise is in home care for the elderly and we enable our clients to stay happy and independent at home.
+At Prestige Nursing + Care, our expertise is in home care for the elderly and we enable our clients to stay happy and independent at home.
 Trust in our consistent, high quality home care services for older people and other adults.
 We can help guide you through the decision process, access our guide to care options.
-For one-on-one advice, ring us on 01903 691762.